gammapy/gammapy-meetings/coding-sprints/2020-07-Co-Working-Week/2020-07-Co-Working-Week.md

 - Add documentation on `RegionGeom` and `RegionNDMap` (Axel)
 - Resolve content duplication between tutorials / RST
 - Fix ring-background tutorial (Atreyee)
+- Add example how to make a theta^2 plot

 #### Validation and testing
 - Update and finish validation of DR1-DL3, CTA 1DC, 3FHL etc.